 Regular audits not only demonstrate a commitment to inclusivity but also foster a culture of awareness and respect.
-As workplaces become more accessible, employees feel more valued and empowered, leading to
+As workplaces become more accessible, employees feel more valued and empowered, leading to increased productivity and job satisfaction for everyone.

 11.2 Accommodations Policy